 The ethos of competition amongst the education providers is also very strong in this proposal.
 The student ratings of colleges and courses will be used to enhance competition and deliver innovation into the US College market and here is how:

 “The Department of Education will enlist entrepreneurs and technology leaders with a “Datapalooza” to catalyze new private-sector tools, services, and apps to help students evaluate and select colleges.”

 Datapalooza means Colleges and Universities will find their performances no longer just published in newspapers and on websites, but analysed by students, and these students will, quite possibly, choose services from more than one provider at a time to create compendium courses and qualifications.

 We will see learners selecting from courses that are timely or most aligned to their learning needs or learning styles or offering the best value for money – but all in real time, and I am sure our developers could come up with a raft of ideas to analyse education provision given access to such data sets.

-Datapalooza, until now, has really focused on healthcare, and you can learn more from these presentations, but what is exciting is the move to education.
+Datapalooza, until now, has really focused on healthcare, but what is exciting is the move to education.
 In the UK the debate in open data for education is just beginning as we can see from the Universities UK Blog.